Nirlep5252/EpicShot/README.md

 # EpicShot

-Epic screenshot tool for linux.\
+Epic screenshot tool for Linux.\
 Currently tested only on `i3wm` on `Arch Linux`.

 ## Requirements